Adams, California

-Adams is an unincorporated community in Lake County, California.

-It was formerly Adams Springs, a summer resort developed around a small group of mineral water springs.
+Adams is an unincorporated community in Lake County, California, United States.
+It was formerly known as Adams Springs, a summer resort developed around a small group of mineral water springs.

 Springs

 The Adams Springs are beside Big Canyon Creek.
 (Note: Hamilton states that the springs are in a canyon at the head of Putah Creek.

 Waring just states that they are in a ravine.

 A map view using the location provided by the USGS shows they are on the south side of Big Canyon Creek, near its head, to the north of a tributary of that creek.

 Big Canyon Creek is a tributary of Putah Creek.)

 They are south of Seigler Mountain.

 The springs are at an elevation of 2815 feet (858 m).

 They are in a deep ravine about 2 mi east of Astorg Spring.

 Along the steep slopes of the ravine, the exposed rocks are sandstone and shale.

 Higher up these sediments are covered by basaltic or andesitic lava.

 A 1914 description stated, "The main spring is at the hotel, and is an alkaline carbon-dioxated water very pleasant to drink.
 Its temperature is 50 F, and it has considerable free carbon-dioxide gas.
 There are also several other smaller springs.
 They have been bottling water from the main springs for the past twenty years. but only during the summer season.

 The spring water is alkaline, and strongly carbonated, with a petroleum odor and taste.